sunnz/sunnz/README.md

 ### Hi there 👋

 👋 Hi, I’m @sunnz
-👀 I’m interested in coding and making small cool programs
+👀 I’m interested in making cool programs
-🌱 I’m currently learning typescript
+🌱 I’m currently learning to code

 <!--
 **sunnz/sunnz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.